Frosty704/Billboard/README.md

 # Discord
 Need help?
 Questions?
 Comments?
-You can find me on the TTS Voice Wizard [Discord](https://discord.gg/8ttJKtQaMc)
+You can find me on the TTS Voice Wizard [Discord](https://discord.gg/8ttJKtQaMc) or add me Frosty704#4638